dustinpfister/blog_posts/_posts/js-path-find.md

 ## 3 - Client side javaScript and canvas

 I Worked out a nodejs solution that seems to work okay, now I will just want to make another one that will work with canvas in client side javaScript.
 Also while I am at it I might do a few things a little different while I am at it as I am still trying to find out what would be a good grid module for me.
+So then in this section I will be going over the full source code of the canvas project that I have made for this post.

 ### 3.1 - The utils module